Delivery is not fire-and-forget

 Social APIs fail silently, rate-limit unexpectedly, and each platform speaks a different error dialect.
 You only find out something went wrong when someone notices the post is missing.

 Looks trivial from the outside.
-Then a platform starts rate-limiting, a token expires mid-run, and someone is debugging delivery at midnight instead of shipping the next feature.
+Then a platform starts rate-limiting, a token expires mid-run, a comment event never arrives, and someone is debugging at midnight instead of shipping the next feature.

 Social APIs fail silently, rate-limit unexpectedly, and each platform speaks a different error dialect.
 You only find out something went wrong when someone notices the post is missing.